royweiss1/GPT_Keylogger/README.md

 With this information in hand we show how a model can be trained to infer the topic of the asked response.

 # Usage
+### Plug And Play ###
+We offer a plug and play Jupyter Notebook - Demonstration.ipynb.
+There you can simply enter the packet sizes from the pcap file.
+Then the model will generate to you the responses sorted by the model's confidence score.